ibireme/yyjson/doc/BuildAndTest.md

 - Escaped characters may be ignored when parsing JSON strings.
 - Ending quotes may be ignored when parsing JSON strings, causing the string to merge with the next value.
 - When serializing with `yyjson_mut_val`, the string's end may be accessed out of bounds, potentially causing a segmentation fault.

+## YYJSON_FREESTANDING
+Define as 1 to build yyjson without depending on libc (`stdlib.h`, `string.h`, `math.h`, and `stdio.h`).

+Inline fallbacks are provided for string and memory operations.
+File/fp APIs are also disabled (same effect as `YYJSON_DISABLE_FILE`).

+You must pass a custom `yyjson_alc` allocator to API functions, or define `YYJSON_CUSTOM_ALC` at compile time.

+Optionally define `YYJSON_FREESTANDING_HEADER` to a custom header path to replace the built-in string fallbacks.

+It is recommended for freestanding targets such as WebAssembly modules built without a libc sysroot.

 ## YYJSON_EXPORTS
 Define as 1 to export symbols when building the library as a Windows DLL.